j-f-p/subject-notes/README.md

 For signing in through Google, the app employs [Google's AOuth 2.0 APIs](https://developers.google.com/identity/protocols/OpenIDConnect) for authentication.
 This authentication is implemented according to Google's [web server app authentication sequence][1].
 The implementation employs Google's Python authentication library [web server implementation][2].
 It employs [the Google AOuth2 API](https://developers.google.com/api-client-library/python/apis/oauth2/v2) for accessing a user's Google profile and email.

 ## Environment
 The environment for developing this project was a modified version of the Linux virtual machine defined by the [Udacity FSND Virtual Machine][3].
 It was provisioned by Vagrant 2.2.4 and VirtualBox 6.0.
 The operating system of the virtual machine was Bento Ubuntu 18.10.
-The web app was tested on Chrome 73, Firefox 66 and Edge 42.
-The environment for deploying the project is the [Heroku](https://www.heroku.com/) platform with the Python 3.7.3 runtime and the [Green Unicorn](https://gunicorn.org/) server.
+The web app was tested on Chrome 73, Firefox 66 and Edge 42 with EdgeHTML 17.
+The environment for deploying the project is the [Heroku](https://www.heroku.com/) platform with the Python 3.7.3 runtime and the [Green Unicorn](https://gunicorn.org/) server 19.9.0.

 ## Execution
 Subject Notes is deployed at https://subject-notes.herokuapp.com.